.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Type 6: ASP.NET Core

 ASP.NET Core is the modern web framework built for cross-platform performance.
-It can run on Windows, Linux, and macOS, supports cloud-native deployment, and integrates seamlessly with Docker and Kubernetes.
+It runs on Windows, Linux, and macOS, supports cloud-native deployment, and integrates seamlessly with Docker and Kubernetes.
 With built-in dependency injection, minimal APIs, and high-speed processing via the Kestrel server, ASP.NET Core is now the go-to framework for modern web apps, REST APIs, and enterprise-scale solutions.

 Type 7: Windows Communication Foundation (WCF)